-Online Resources: The library subscribes to many online resources that can be accessed 24 hours a day at https:// stevenscollege.libguides.com or through the library page of the Portal.
+Online Resources: The library subscribes to many online resources that can be accessed 24 hours a day at https://stevenscollege.libguides.com or through the library page of the Portal.

 Reference: Professional reference assistance is available during most operating hours.
-You may also request assistance by emailing LRCstaff@ stevenscollege.edu.
+You may also request assistance by emailing staffLRC@ stevenscollege.edu.

 AV Equipment: The library lends AV equipment for use in class presentations.
-It must be reserved a week in advance using the form found on the library page of the Portal or at the Circulation Desk.
+It must be reserved a week in advance using the form found on the library page of the Portal.